Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Introduction

-Shannon's entropy power inequality (EPI) \cite{shannon1948} gives a lower bound on the differential entropy of the sum of independent random variables.
-In Bergmans's remarkable paper \cite{Bergmans1974}, he applied EPI to establish a converse showing the optimality of the scheme given by \cite{Cover1972} \cite{Bergmans1973} (the NE scheme) for broadcast Gaussian channels. ``Mrs. Gerber's Lemma'' \cite{WynerPartI} provides a lower bound on the entropy of a sequence of binary-symmetric channel outputs.
-Wyner and Ziv obtained ``Mrs. Gerber's Lemma'' and applied it to establish a converse showing that the NE scheme for broadcast binary-symmetric channels suggested by Cover \cite{Cover1972} and Bergmans \cite{Bergmans1973} achieves the boundary of the capacity region \cite{WynerPartII}.
-EPI and ``Mrs. Gerber's Lemma'' play the same significant role in proving the optimality of the NE schemes for broadcast Gaussian channels and broadcast binary-symmetric channels.
-Witsenhausen and Wyner studied a conditional entropy bound for the channel output of a discrete channel and applied the results to establish an outer bound of the capacity region for DBCs \cite{Witsenhausen1974} \cite{Witsenhausen1975}.
-For broadcast binary-symmetric channels, this outer bound coincides with the capacity region.
-This paper extends ideas from Witsenhausen and Wyner \cite{Witsenhausen1975} to study a conditional entropy bound for the channel output of a discrete DBC and represent the capacity region of discrete DBCs with this conditional entropy bound.
-This paper simplifies the expression of the conditional entropy bound for broadcast binary-symmetric channels and broadcast Z channels.
-For broadcast Z channels, the simplified expression of the conditional entropy bound demonstrates that the NE scheme provided in \cite{BZC}, which is optimal for two-user broadcast Z channels, is also optimal for multi-user broadcast Z channels.
+In proving the optimality of NE schemes for Gaussian BCs and binary-symmetric BCs, Shannon's entropy power inequality (EPI) \cite{shannon1948} and ``Mrs. Gerber's Lemma'' \cite{WynerPartI}, respectively, play the same significant role.
+Shannon's EPI gives a lower bound on the differential entropy of the sum of independent random variables.
+In Bergmans's remarkable paper \cite{Bergmans1974}, he applied the EPI to establish a converse showing the optimality of the scheme given by \cite{Cover1972} \cite{Bergmans1973} (the NE scheme) for Gaussian BCs.
+Similarly, ``Mrs. Gerber's Lemma'' provides a lower bound on the entropy of a sequence of binary-symmetric channel outputs.
+Wyner and Ziv obtained ``Mrs. Gerber's Lemma'' and applied it to establish a converse showing that the NE scheme for binary-symmetric BCs suggested by Cover \cite{Cover1972} and Bergmans \cite{Bergmans1973} achieves the boundary of the capacity region \cite{WynerPartII}.

-Witsenhausen and Wyner made two seminal contributions in \cite{Witsenhausen1974} and \cite{Witsenhausen1975}: the notion of minimizing one entropy under the constraint that another related entropy is fixed and the use of input symmetry as a way of solving an entire class of channels with a single unifying approach.
-Benzel \cite{Benzel1979} used the first idea to study discrete additive degraded broadcast channels.
-Recently Liu and Ulukus \cite{DDIC} \cite{Liu2008} used both ideas together to extend Benzel¡¯s results to include the larger class of discrete degraded interference channels (DDIC).
-Our paper defines what it means for a degraded broadcast channel to be input-symmetric (IS) and provides an independent-encoding scheme which achieves the capacity region of all input-symmetric DBCs.
+Witsenhausen and Wyner made two seminal contributions in \cite{Witsenhausen1974} and \cite{Witsenhausen1975}: the notion of minimizing one entropy under the constraint that another related entropy is fixed, called the conditional entropy bound, and the use of input symmetry as a way of solving an entire class of channels with a single unifying approach.
+Witsenhausen and Wyner applied the first idea to establish an outer bound of the capacity region for DBCs \cite{Witsenhausen1975}.
+For binary-symmetric BCs, this outer bound coincides with the capacity region, which proved once more that the NE scheme for binary-symmetric BCs is capacity-achieving.